microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ###### **`[AllowSparseNodes]`**
 This attribute applies to outputs and allows the work graph to be created even if there is not a node defined for the specified output.
+If the output is an array, each element may or may not have a downstream node defined in the graph.
+`IsValid()` can be used to determine whether an output node is defined in the graph.

 ###### **`[NodeArraySize(<count>)]`**
 Specifies the output array size for `NodeOutputArray` or `EmptyNodeOutputArray`